rtalusan13/digtwin/README.md

 modifiers: introducing a bar layout with square icons for upgrade that unlock (R to L pricing)

 codes: codes to increase balance or entities
+- also make it an on screen popup rather than dealing with the tab (same thing with offline calculation)

+center + make update log button more visually appealing